Barry O'Farrell: Personal and community life

 O'Farrell was first married in 1987.
 The union lasted for less than a year and he seeks to maintain the privacy of his former wife.

 While working for Bruce Baird in Sydney, O'Farrell met Rosemary Cowan, Baird's personal assistant and the daughter of Bruce Cowan, a former Nationals state and federal politician.
 O'Farrell and Rosemary Cowan married in late 1992 and had two sons.
 Soon after becoming a Member of Parliament, he had been nicknamed "Fatty O'Barrel" by political opponents due to his weight.
 But in the period 2003–2005 O'Farrell is reported to have lost 40–50 kilograms.

-As a Member of Parliament 1995–2005, O'Farrell was involved in various local organisations including Ku-ring-gai Amateur Swimming Club, the Ku-ring-gai Historical Society and was an honorary Member of the Rotary Club of Wahroonga.
+As a Member of Parliament from 1995 to 2005, O'Farrell was involved in various local organisations including Ku-ring-gai Amateur Swimming Club, the Ku-ring-gai Historical Society and was an honorary member of the Rotary Club of Wahroonga.
 O'Farrell was vice patron of the Sir David Martin Foundation and patron of the RSPCA NSW Branch.

 O'Farrell has walked the 110 km long Kokoda Track twice.
 The first time was in 2008 with his eldest son, and the second time was in 2014, with his youngest son and Seven News state political reporter Lee Jeloscek.

 O'Farrell was made an Officer of the Order of Australia in the 2020 Australia Day Honours for "distinguished service to the people and Parliament of New South Wales, particularly as Premier, and to the community."

 O'Farrell is a supporter of NRL club the Wests Tigers, of which he was appointed chairman of in 2019.
+On 1 December 2025 O'Farrell was removed from the board of the Wests Tigers due to a dispute with the club's ownership over jersey colours and communication issues.
+He was reinstated as chair of the board on 10 December.